 - Hours of P/N coursework are not used in computing GPAs.
 Hours of coursework graded P count toward graduation, but hours of coursework graded N do not.

-- The College accepts a maximum of 15 s.h. of P credit from The University of Iowa toward the bachelor's degree, and a maximum of 30 s.h. of P and S grades from all sources (UI as well as transfer work) toward the bachelor's degree.
+- The College accepts a maximum of 15 s.h. of P credit from the University of Iowa toward the bachelor's degree, and a maximum of 30 s.h. of P and S grades from all sources (UI as well as transfer work) toward the bachelor's degree.
+P grades awarded in spring 2020 are excluded from these maximums.

 S/F and S/U course policies: